Vixy88/100-days-of-code/log.md

   return temp;
 }

 //1) I declared the function and passed one parameter into it.
 2) I delcared let temp as an empty string.
 3) I used if as when the line is empty or undefined it would return the message.
-4) I used else to accept the current line of people 5) then shift to remove the person who is currently being served.6) used return to show the string + the name of the person currently being served.//
+4) I used else to accept the current line of people 5) then shift to remove the person who is currently being served.6) used return to show the string + the name of the person currently being served.

 function nowServing(katzsDeliLine) {
   let temp = "";